nerdyamigo/learntohack/XXE/readme.md

 ### What is a DTD

 A DTD is a Document Type Definition.
-A DTD defines the structure anf the legal elements and attributes of an XML document.
+A DTD defines the structure and the legal elements and attributes of an XML document.
 A DTD can be `Internal` or `External`, or a hybrid of the two.

 ### Why use a DTD

-With a DTD, independent groups of peopl can agree on a standard DTD for interchanging data.
+With a DTD, independent groups of people can agree on a standard DTD for interchanging data.
 An application can use a DTD to verify that XML data is valid.

 ### Internal DTD Declaration